KittyGiraudel/site/_posts/2014-10-22-translation-system-in-sass.md

 ## Introducing the API

 The goal was not to switch the whole thing to English.
-I think Gaël wanted to keep French and in the mean time provide an English version.
+I think Gaël wanted to keep French and in the meantime provide an English version.
 So the idea was to find a way to generate a stylesheet per language.
 Feel like adding Spanish?
 Go for it, should be a breeze.

 My idea was to have a `.scss` file per language, following a pattern like `a11y-<language>.scss` for convenience that gets compiled into a `a11y-<language>.css` file.
 This file shouldn’t contain much.
 Actually only: